School Science Lessons

 Butenedioic acid, Solution < 20% Not hazardous

-Colourless crystalline solid, dicarboxylic acid, in Krebs cycle, cancer causing metabolite, threat to environment, combustible, but difficult to ignite.
+Colourless crystalline solid, dicarboxylic acid, in Krebs cycle, causes cancer, threat to environment, combustible, but difficult to ignite.

 It is used in paints, plastics, food processing and preservation